Area emergency food and shelter programs will be receiving some extra funds in the near future.

 According to the EFSP website, the selections are made by a national board chaired by the Department of Homeland Security's Federal Emergency Management Agency (FEMA) and consists of representatives from the American Red Cross, Catholic Charities, USA, National Council of the Churches of Christ in the U.S.A, The Salvation Army, United Jewish Communities and the United Way of America.

 Local boards are in charge of distributing the funds, which are appropriated by Congress in an effort to help expand the capacity of food and shelter programs in high-need areas around the country.

 "The amount each organization will get is based on how much business they do," Goebel said.

 Under the terms of the grant, local agencies chosen to receive funds must:

 * Be private voluntary non-profits or units of government,

 * Have demonstrated the capability to deliver emergency food and/or shelter programs, and

 * If they are a private voluntary organization, they must have a voluntary board.

 "The county has received these funds for a number of years and it is wonderful to be able to help those in need," Goebel said.
 "However, these funds are not sent straight to individuals.
 Those in need must contact one of the organizations receiving the funds in order to get assistance."

-Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funds should contact Sandi Goebel at 812-236-2794.
+Public or private voluntary agencies interested in applying for EFSP funds should contact Sandi Goebel at 443-0025 or 812-236-2794 as soon as possible.